 Visiting Lilienthal Park

-The first time I ever visited Lilienthal Park was a Sunday back in 2014.
-I went to visit Lilienthal Park and the Fliegeberg on the same day that I went to see Chris Gueffroy’s Memorial.
-It was a beautiful and sunny autumn day, and I took my bike and went from Neukölln all the way to Lichterfelde.
+The first time I visited Lilienthal Park was on a Sunday in 2014.
+I visited Lilienthal Park and the Fliegeberg the same day I went to see Chris Gueffroy’s Memorial.
+It was a beautiful, sunny autumn day.
+I took my bike and went from Neukölln to Lichterfelde.
 It wasn’t the best idea I ever had since it was a longer bike ride than I was prepared to…

 Schütte-Lanz-Straße – Lichterfelde – Berlin

-I took too many pictures of the park and you can see more of it on my Flickr.
+I took too many pictures of the park; you can see more of it on my Flickr.